roseengineering/my-javascript-bundler/README.md

 Gone are the days when you can bundle your javascript code together using cat.
-Now much more sophisticated bundlers are required.
+Now far more sophisticated bundlers are required.
 However if you want a middle ground you can try my bundler in this repo.
 The bundler supports ES6/ES2015 imports.
 It resembles sstephenson/stitch more than browserify.